 So, if you’re looking to leverage SEO tactics in your marketing campaign, make sure to follow the rules.

-Here are seven rules that I always preach to new website owners looking for SEO advice.
+If you're looking to develop a content strategy, here are seven rules that I always preach to new website owners looking for SEO advice.
 While some of these may seem commonplace, they are often overlooked which can cause great harm to your search rankings (and your wallet from lack of website traffic).

 1. Never Abuse Keywords